 Dentures are also known as ‘false teeth’ or a ‘plate’, and are one of several ways that missing teeth can be replaced.
-Dentures are a great way to replace missing teeth, as long as you don’t mind wearing a dental appliance.
-To learn about other methods of teeth replacement, click here.
+They are a great way to replace missing teeth, as long as you don’t mind wearing a dental appliance.

 There are several types of dentures available: